Wat Saket Bangkok | Lukfoto - Photographer

 How much are tickets and entrance fees?

-Entry to the Golden Mount costs 100 Thai Baht per person.
-This entrance fee is standard for all foreign visitors, whether you’re there for tourism or photography.
+Entry to Wat Saket costs 100 Thai Baht per person.
+This entrance fee is standard for all foreign visitors, whether you're there for tourism or photography.
 The temple grounds themselves are free to enter, but the fee applies to climbing up to the golden chedi.

 There's no additional charge for photography; however, as professionals who respect this sacred space, we typically make a small donation as a gesture of appreciation for using such a captivating location.

-Is it possible to visit Wat Arun to Wat Saket in the same day for photos?
+Is it possible to visit Wat Arun and Wat Saket in the same day for photos?

-Going from Wat Arun to The Golden Mount in one day creates a wonderfully diverse collection.
-These two locations offer complementary aesthetics – with the Golden Mount providing panoramic city views.
+Going from Wat Arun to Wat Saket in one day creates a wonderfully diverse collection.
+These two locations offer complementary aesthetics - with Wat Saket providing panoramic city views.

 We recommend exploring Wat Arun by yourself, as it tends to be overcrowded and challenging for professional photoshoots.
 You can appreciate its detailed porcelain spires along the river at your own pace before heading to your scheduled photoshoot.

-The most efficient route between them involves taking a river boat from Tha Tien pier near Wat Arun to Phan Fa Leelard pier, a short walk from the Golden Mount.
+The most efficient route between them involves taking a river boat from Tha Tien pier near Wat Arun to Phan Fa Leelard pier, a short walk from Wat Saket.
 The boat journey itself provides opportunities for capturing authentic river life.

 Can we include Lumphini Park in our photoshoot?

-Lumphini Park makes an excellent addition to a Golden Mount photoshoot, offering natural settings that contrast with temple architecture.
-The park’s calm lakes, gardens, and open spaces present entirely different backdrops for your photos.
+Lumphini Park makes an excellent addition to a Wat Saket photoshoot, offering natural settings that contrast with temple architecture.
+The park's calm lakes, gardens, and open spaces present entirely different backdrops for your photos.

 For couples and families, combining the cultural richness of the temple with Lumphini Park's natural landscape creates a perfect balance.
 We carefully plan timing to capture the ideal light at each location, ensuring a diverse collection of compelling images.